 Next, your nonprofit needs a distinctive name.
 To see which names are available, do a search on the Arizona Corporate Commission’s website.
 If your preferred name is available, you can reserve it with the state for 120 days.
-Alternatively, you can save time and have us stake your claim to it today with our name reservation service.

 While you’re thinking about names, you’ll also want to secure your nonprofit’s domain name for its website.
 Try to get something that aligns with your business name, then register your domain with our service and begin building your nonprofit’s name recognition and web presence.

 Nonprofit corporations are legally required to designate a person or business to receive their important legal notices.
 In many states, this entity is called a registered agent, but in Arizona, it’s known as a statutory agent.

 If you’re an Arizona resident with a permanent street address in the state, you have the option to be your nonprofit’s registered agent.
 Rather than risk missing an important notice, most people partner with a professional business services company.
 Use one of our registered agent partners to fill that role and take one thing off your plate.

 In this step, you’ll apply to officially create your nonprofit.
 Your application should include a cover sheet, an Articles of Incorporation – Nonprofit form, a Statutory Agent Acceptance Form, and a Certificate of Disclosure.
 All of these are available on the Arizona Corporation Commission’s website.